Undergraduate Study

 The Minors

-The Department of Literatures in English offers three minors, open to any student at Cornell with any major (except English): ”Creative Writing,” “English,” and “Minority, Indigenous, and Third World Studies” (MITWS).
+The Department of Literatures in English offers three minors: ”Creative Writing,” “English,” and “Minority, Indigenous, and Third World Studies” (MITWS).
+English majors can complete any minor except English.

 Successful completion of the minor will be noted on students’ official transcripts.